MichalOrzolek/modeling/README.md

 # Modeling
-A collection of modeling codes in various languages
+A collection of models in various languages